 You can just cover the baking dish or transfer the apples into an airtight container.
 The apple crescents should keep for a day or 2 before getting soggy.

-You can reheat them in the oven.
+You can reheat leftover dumplings in the oven.
 Like most apple desserts, the dumplings are best served warm.

 Variations